mofojed/web-client-ui/ideas/callbacks/README.md

 # |_______________________________________|
 # Entering text in the input field would filter the table below

+import deephaven.layout as dl

-# @dh.component decorator marks a function as a "component" function
+# @dl.component decorator marks a function as a "component" function
 # By adding this decorator, wraps the function such that "hooks" can be used within the function (effectively similar to `React.createElement`).
-Hooks are functions following the convention `use_*`, can only be used within a `@dh.component` context
+Hooks are functions following the convention `use_*`, can only be used within a `@dl.component` context
-@dh.component
+@dl.component
 def text_filter_table(source: Table, column: str):
     # The value of the text filter is entirely separate from the text input field definition
     value, set_value = use_state("")